 - Preparing for estate taxes, potentially by scheduling annual gifting

-Steps to Take for Estate Planning
+Steps for Creating an Estate Plan

 Before you begin your estate plan, take inventory of your assets.
 Create a list and include corresponding values for each item.
 You’ll also need to ask yourself who you want to leave your assets to and how you want to divide them.
-After you’ve decided all of the above, you can begin the process.
+After you’ve decided all of the above, you can begin the following process:

 - Draw up your last will and testament.
 In it, you should name an executor, assign a legal guardian for any minor children and establish any necessary trusts.